stat545ubc-2024/shinyApp_vancouver_trees/README.md

   - Displays the number of trees matching the current filter.

 ### 2. Neighborhood Analysis (New in Updated Version):
+- **Adds a New Page:**
+  - New features are added to a new page for presentation.
 - **Tree Species Selection:**
   - Select a specific tree species (common name) for analysis.
 - **Neighborhood Bar Plot:**